-In Vermont, the court uses the phrase “parental rights and responsibilities” to describe custody.
-This page provides information about child custody (parental rights and responsibilities) and visitation (parent-child contact) in Vermont.
+In Vermont, the court uses the phrase “parental rights and responsibilities” when talking about custody of children.
+The court uses the phrase “parent-child contact” when talking about visitation.
+This page has information about how to change your custody (parental rights and responsibilities) or visitation (parent-child contact) order.

 News / Announcements